 The three main forms of telemedicine include:

-Store-and-Forward or “asynchronous” telemedicine, where information such as medical histories, reports, or other data are sent to a specialist for diagnosis and treatment;
+Store-and-Forward or “asynchronous” telemedicine, where information such as medical histories, reports, or other data is sent to a specialist for diagnosis and treatment;

 Remote patient monitoring, where a patient’s clinical status is evaluated continuously through video monitoring, images, or remotely reviewing tests; and,